-3. Case study: Distress and Despair in a Language & Travel Experiences company
+3. Case study: Distress and Despair in a Premium Multi-Language School

-This company is a family business with a turnover of around £5m per annum and, although quite small in terms of businesses as a whole, it is relatively large within its industry.
+This company is a family business with a turnover of around £4m per annum and, although relatively small in terms of businesses as a whole, it is relatively large within its industry.
 The enterprise was started around six decades previously by a husband and wife team and they developed the business progressively by reinvesting much of the earnings back into the business.
-The main assets of the business are the three properties, located in an attractive part of the United Kingdom (UK), that were purchased to form the foundations of the business.
-Clients come from abroad to study languages and to enjoy the local sites and relevant educational trips and experiences.
+The main assets of the business are the three properties, located in an attractive part of the United Kingdom (UK), that were purchased to form the basis of the school.
+Clients come from abroad to study languages and can also enjoy the local sites and easily go on relevant educational trips.
 Growth over the last few years has been relatively static and the business continues to be seasonal, with reduced turnover between the winter months from November to April.
 The company is now run by the youngest of four siblings as Managing Director (MD), owning 25% of the shares, the other 75% being retained by the co-founding parents, who are both in their eighties.
 The father was MD until he was 78 years old and the mother is still a non-working Director of the company.
 Three other members of the family, the siblings of the MD, work in the business; two brothers as Directors and a sister who is a Non-Executive Director.
 The two brothers have very busy management roles for eight months of the year but are less occupied during the slack winter months.
 The following outlines the content of interviews with several family members and a number of experienced employees.